carterwsmith/ds_nbacombine/README.md

 # NBA Combine Predictive Model

+Shoutout Ken Jee for his Data Science Project walkthrough.
+For implementation see Resources Used.

 ## Project Overview
 * Created a system to predict first-year player efficiency (MAE ~ -0.08 FG%) statistics from player metrics recorded at the NBA Combine.
 * Scraped 5 years of NBA Combine and rookie-year player statistics using Python.